stanford-ppl/Delite/README.md

     tests depends on framework, optiml, runtime, virtualization-lms-core

     virtualization-lms-core only depends on scala-virtualized.
+7. Create a local.properties file inside the Delite folder with the following lines.
+Replace the paths with ones that apply to your system

+        #Project local properties
+        #Sun Oct 03 18:46:56 PDT 2010
+        scala.virtualized.home=../scala-virtualized
+        virtualization_lms_core.home=../virtualization-lms-core

+8. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
+Replace the paths with ones that apply to your system

+        #Project local properties
+        #Sun Oct 03 18:46:56 PDT 2010
+        scala.virtualized.home=../scala-virtualized

-7. Test the project structure with Build->Make Project
+9. Test the project structure with Build->Make Project